2024-learn/kubernetes-in-depth/README.md

     - https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api_changes.md

 - __Cluster Upgrade Process__:
-  - The core control panel components (kube-apiserver, controller-manager, kube-scheduler, kubelet, kube-proxy) can have different versions but never a version higher than the kube-apiserver, which is the major control component.
+  - The core control panel components (kube-APIserver, controller-manager, kube-scheduler, kubelet, kube-proxy) can have different versions but never a version higher than the kube-APIserver, which is the major control component.
-    - The controller-manager and the kube-scheduler can be one version lower (X-1) than the kube-apiserver or the same version as the kube-apiserver (X)
+    - The controller-manager and the kube-scheduler can be one version lower (X-1) than the kube-APIserver or the same version as the kube-APIserver (X)
-    - The kubelet and the kube-proxy can be two versions (X-2) lower than the kube-apiserver(X)
+    - The kubelet and the kube-proxy can be two versions (X-2) lower than the kube-APIserver(X)
-    - The kubectl utility  can be one of three versions: one version higher(X+1), same(X) or one version lower(X-1) than the kube-apiserver(X).
+    - The kubectl utility  can be one of three versions: one version higher(X+1), same(X) or one version lower(X-1) than the kube-APIiserver(X).
   - When to upgrade:
     - K8s only supports up to 3 of the latest versions. ie. if v1.12 is released, k8s will support v1.11, v1.10 and v1.12, when v1.13 is released, the support for v1.10 is dropped.
     - This permissible skew in versions allows us to carry out live upgrades; i.e. component by component if required.